jeffbarnes769/go/README.md

 The Go blog [https://blog.golang.org/docker] and 'Hello World' [https://golang.org/doc/install] are great introductions to Docker and Go.

-Though‘FROM golang:onbuild’ make building images simple, Docker newbies (like me) then wonder about image size and security.
+Though 'FROM golang:onbuild’ make building images simple, Docker newbies (like me) then wonder about image size and security.
 We use AquaSec scanner-cli in a POC to run some tests, realizing there are opensource and other options.

 Our onbuild ‘hello world’ image is over 700MB, with vulnerabilities: